In This Article

 How to Propagate Poinsettia

 Poinsettias are simple to propagate via stem cuttings.
-To do this, you'll need a healthy mother plant, clean shears or a knife, rooting hormone powder, a small pot, a clear plastic bag, and fresh potting mix or fine sand.
+To do this, you'll need a healthy mother plant, clean shears or a knife, rooting hormone powder, a small pot, a clear plastic bag, and a fresh potting mix or fine sand.

 It's best to take cuttings for propagation in early summer.
 If you're attempting to rebloom your plant, you can propagate the stems you remove in May before repotting.
 Simply follow the steps below.